abhisek699/weldsense-ai/README.md

 The Solution

 - WeldSense AI is a hardware and software system that automatically inspects every weld immediately after it is made, classifies defects using a trained - AI model, and alerts the supervisor in real time.
-- Hardware cost per unit: Rs 8,000 to Rs 10,000
-- Monthly subscription: Rs 12,000 to Rs 25,000
-- Detection accuracy: 95 to 98%
-- Response time: under 5 seconds per weld

-### 🚀 Project Roadmap:
-The hardware, metrics, and codebase currently documented in this repository represent **Phase 1: Localized Proof of Concept (PoC)**.
-This phase successfully validated the core YOLOv8 inference logic on a constrained budget (Raspberry Pi 4) for regional fabricators.

 ## 🔧 Hardware Architecture